£290 Find Cheap Flights to South Korea

 • An easy way to get around South Korea is via public transport.
 At most arrival airports in South Korea, there are bus, rail and taxi options.
 At Incheon International Airport (ICN), the train station is in T1 and has an express train service.
 The bus station is in T2.
 You can purchase tickets at the station, and you'll also have access to taxis from there.

-Top 5 airlines flying to South Korea
+Reviews of the top 5 airlines flying to South Korea

 Need help choosing which airline to fly with from the United Kingdom to South Korea?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.